ShyShys/WHM-Leveling-Guide/WHM Leveling.md

 You get a lot of improved healing at level 85.
 Aquaveil becomes a mitigation tool to help your tanks with tank busters and heavy auto attacks from bosses  try to use it often but holding it for a tank buster is okay too.
 At level 88 you get a second charge of Divine Benison you should always keep at least one on cooldown and the second one can be used as an extra tank cd or to help a player who just needs a little more health.

 ## Damage
 At level 82 Misery stops being a damage gain and becomes a damage neutral so you don't have to force yourself not to overcap on Lillies anymore for damage.
-Glare and Holy get upgraded, use Glare when you have nothing else to do on one or two targets.
-Keep your Dia up and Holy III for the stun on two targets or damage and stun on three plus targets
+Glare and Holy get upgraded, your damage priority when it comes to Holy and Glare doesn't change from level 72.

-# THINGS TO UPDATE:
-Level 51-60 fix Tetra wordin g

-Level 71-80 rewrite Damage
+# Things I should maybe add?:

 Level 81-90 maybe talk more about improved healing